 Average cost: Hostels at least 20 USD/night.
 Roadside motels cost at least 35 USD/night+tax for a single room, considerably more near big cities.

-Communications: Surprisingly difficult to find Internet access.
-Although nearly every public library in the States has free internet access--even in small towns.
-The nationwide copy chain Kinko's has Internet access, but it is expensive.
-Some foreign newspapers available in large bookstores or at airports.
-Wi-Fi access for free in most motels and many other public places (including most coffee shops, at least in the West and NE) if you take a laptop or smart phone.
+Communications: Wi-Fi access for free in most motels and many other public places (including most coffee shops, at least in the West and NE) if you take a laptop or smart phone.

 Health: The only exceptional danger is the huge cost of American health care.
 In one LA hospital, it cost 235USD just to walk in the door, and would have cost me much more had I seen anyone or had anything done.
 Get the best insurance you can afford.

 TV: everywhere.
 Most motels have 50-100 channels, some many more.
-Much of it is formulaic and terrible, but there are good documentaries and innovative programming on HBO.
+Much of it is formulaic and terrible, but there are good documentaries and innovative programming on HBO or other similar channels.
 Plenty of places to see a movie.

-Reading: There are dozens of excellent reads based around travel in the USA, but probably the best place to start is On the Road by Jack Kerouac. (more details: USA, Canada or UK).
+Reading: There are dozens of excellent reads based around travel in the USA, but probably the best place to start is The Lost Continent, by Bill Bryson (if you like his quirky humour), or the book that inspired a generation to travel the country - On the Road by Jack Kerouac. (more details: USA, Canada or UK).
 Also recommended are: Fear and Loathing in Las Vegas by Hunter S. Thompson; The Electric Kool-Aid Acid Test by Tom Wolfe and Zen and the Art of Motorcycle Maintenance by Robert M. Pirsig

 Food: the whole gamut in New York or LA (Japanese-Ecuadorean or New Age Ethiopian are some of the more unusual).
 In small towns, you may be stuck with roadside diners and lousy fast food, most of it deep-fried (especially in the South).
-Portions famously gigantic.
+Portions are famously gigantic.
 Don't forget that restaurant prices can seem low compared to Europe, but you have to add 15-20% tip (unless the service has been disastrous) and local sales tax onto the bill.
-Also, juice bars for smoothies and coffee shops everywhere.
-It is worth noting for budget travellers that water is free in all restaurants and fast-food places.
+Also, juice bars for smoothies and coffee shops are everywhere.
+It is worth noting for budget travellers that water is free in all restaurants and fast-food places, and soft drinks are often free in bars, if bought with alcohol (as the bars will assume that you are a designated driver).

 Vegetarians: No problems, except maybe in rural diners, but even there you can usually find something vegetarian, finding healthy food is normally more challenging.